brookshu/custom-object-detector/tutorial.md

 A couple changes were made from the [original](https://github.com/wkentaro/labelme/blob/main/examples/instance_segmentation/labelme2coco.py). ?

-Output should be a folder (see my [example](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations)) with annotations.json file and Visualization and JPEGImages directory.
+Output should be a [folder](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations) with annotations.json file and Visualization and JPEGImages directory.
+Visualizations should contain JPEGs of each image with the polygons you annotated around the objects as well as the class name (see image below).
+JPEGImages should just be a folder with each image as a JPEG and no annotations.

+[image]

 ## Converting from JSON/COCO to YOLO format